 - The Company was incorporated on 19 November 2009 with the name Jumelles Holdings Limited. - On 1 October 2010, the Company changed its name to Zanaga Iron Ore Company Ltd. - On 18 November 2010, the Company's share capital was admitted to trading on the AIM Market ("AIM") of the London Stock Exchange ("Admission"). - At Admission, the Company held 100% of the Project through Jumelles which in turn owns 100% of the Project subject to the minimum 10% free carried interest of the Government of the RoC. - Following both pre and post Admission development funding received from Xstrata, in 2011, Xstrata exercised its Call Option (the "Call Option") and acquired a 50% plus one share interest in the Project through Jumelles.
-The Company retains a 50% less one share interest in the Project through Jumelles ("Minority Stake"). - Following the merger of the Glencore group and Xstrata in 2013 the 50% plus one share shareholder has become Glencore.
+The Company retains a 50% less one share interest in the Project through Jumelles ("Minority Stake"). - Following the merger of the Glencore group and Xstrata in 2013 the 50% plus one share shareholder has become Glencore. - In March 2025 Company completed an equity fund raising, the gross proceeds from it were used to repurchase, and subsequently cancel, Glencore's entire equity shareholding in ZIOC, resulting in the termination of all Glencore's relationship the Company.

-The Company's long-term objective is to maximise the value of the Company's sole asset - its minority stake in Jumelles - and the Project which is currently focused on managing, developing and constructing a world-class iron ore asset capable of mining, processing, transporting and exporting iron ore at full production.
+The Company's long-term objective is to maximise the value of the Company's sole asset the Project through managing, developing and constructing a world-class iron ore asset capable of mining, processing, transporting and exporting iron ore at full production.